menu

 Demographics

-The citizens of Beatrice are slightly less educated than the national average of 21.84% for the average city or town: 16.10% of adults in Beatrice have a bachelor's degree or advanced degree
+The percentage of adults in Beatrice with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.10% of adults in Beatrice have a bachelor's degree or advanced degree.

 The per capita income in Beatrice in 2022 was $23,663, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $94,652 for a family of four.
 However, Beatrice contains both very wealthy and poor people as well.